Opposite of LIBERATION – 35 Antonyms With Sentence Examples

 Subjugation The rebels sought liberation from foreign subjugation.
 The country was under the yoke of ruthless subjugation.

-READ: Opposite of MISUNDERSTANDING - 35 Antonyms With Sentence Examples
+READ: Opposite of GLIMPSE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of LIBERATION